dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/bonus_exercises_2.md

 Petri nets have a limited ability to "count" and can encode such map.

 __Control-state reachability.__
-Control-state reachability is a specific type of covering/reachability question in the case of concurrent systems.
+Control-state reachability is a specific type of covering/reachability question for the case of concurrent systems.
-For a systems composed of a finite number processes interacting either through shared memory or message passing, the control-state reachability asks if a distinguished process can reach a particular local state.
+For a system composed of a finite number of processes interacting either through shared memory or message passing, the control-state reachability asks if a distinguished process can reach a particular local state.
 This question is indifferent to the state of the other processes or means of synchronization (memory, channels).